ac238/skyrmions-trial/README.md

 RK4 is used, which preserves the norm of m as 1 and conserves topological charge.

 % Electric field term
 For the electric field term, E was chosen to be uniform in the x-direction, causing the skyrmion to move to the right.
-RK4 is used, but the skyrmion's shape is not preserved.
-This needs to be fixed.
-El = e*E/(4*pi*s*n)
+RK4 is used.
+The strength coefficient is q=e*E/(4*pi*s*n), where e is the charge, E is the applied electric field strength, s is the spin Casimir, and n is the particle number density.

 % Landau-Lifshitz term
 This term causes the skyrmion to spread out.
 The strength coefficient is kappa=(rho_s)/(s*n), where rho_s is the spin stiffness, s is the spin Casimir, and n is the particle number density.
-RK4 is used, but it does not conserve abs(m)=1; this is not physical and needs to be addressed.
+RK4 is used, but it does not conserve |m|=1; this is not physical and needs to be addressed.

 % Pontryagin density
 I used the solid-angle method with the intent to exactly calculate the numerical Pontryagin density.